-Blue Flag Certification is based on compliance to four main categories – Environmental Education and Information; Water Quality; Environmental Management; Safety and Services.
-A beach shall be certified as an International Blue Flag beach based on its achievement of 33 imperative criteria.
+Blue Flag Award is based on compliance to four main categories – Environmental Education and Information; Water Quality; Environmental Management; Safety and Services.
+A beach shall be awarded as an International Blue Flag beach based on its achievement of 33 imperative criteria.

 I ENVIRONMENTAL EDUCATION AND INFORMATION

-1 Information about the Blue Flag Programme and other FEE eco-label must be displayed
+1 Information about the Blue Flag Programme and other FEE awards must be displayed

 2 Environmental education activities must be offered and promoted to beach users

 3 Information about bathing water quality must be displayed.

 4 Information relating to local eco-systems, environmental elements and cultural sites must be displayed

 5 A map of the beach indicating different facilities must be displayed

 6 A code of conduct that reflects appropriate laws and/or regulations governing the use of the beach and surrounding areas must be displayed.

 7 The beach must fully comply with the water quality sampling and frequency requirements.